Late filing guide: what to do if you miss the UK tax deadline

 • After 12 months: another 5% of the tax due or £300, whichever is greater.

-• A serious or life-threatening illness
+• Serious or life-threatening illness

 • Delays related to a disability or mental illness

-• Computer or software failure
+• Computer or software failure or issues with HMRC’s online services

 • Postal delays that you could not have predicted